SESSIONS

 -

 The PT is hands-on during exercise to help maintain proper joint positions and activation of the right muscles.
+Various equipment is also available for use — a functional trainer cable machine, Pilates Reformer, mounted wall stall bars, and various resistance equipment including bands and weights.
+Wall mirrors are also available to assist with form.

 Therapeutic Exercise: includes various stretching and strengthening exercises and a focus on posture, trunk stabilization and breathing.